LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover.rst

 Submitting Your Work
 --------------------

-Once your ``Rover`` class is completed, push your work up to your Github repository.
-If you have written 13 passing specs and your 3 classes are complete, then you should get a green check mark.
+Once your ``Rover`` class is completed and you have written 13 passing specs, you are ready to submit.

 .. admonition:: Tip

-   If you believe that your assignment is correct, but you are not getting a green check mark, make sure that you did not edit either ``studentgrading.spec.js``, ``grading.js``, or any file in the ``helpers`` directory inside ``spec``.
+   Make sure that you did not edit either ``studentgrading.spec.js``, ``grading.js``, or any file in the ``helpers`` directory inside ``spec``.
-   Changes to these files could cause the autograder to malfunction.
+   Changes to these files could effect your grade.

 In Canvas, open the Mars Rover assignment and click the "Submit" button.
 An input box will appear.

-Copy the URL for your Github repo and paste it into the box, then click "Submit" again.
+Copy the URL for your repl and paste it into the box, then click "Submit" again.